appuio/website/content/events/appuio-beerup-8/index.en.md

 More information will follow...

-Talk 1: Peter Mumenthaler (Solution Architect, Red Hat) - *improve developer experience on Red Hat OpenShift and Kubernetes with backstage.io*
+Talk 1: Peter Mumenthaler (Solution Architect, Red Hat) - *Update on OpenShift (more details to follow)*

 T﻿alk 2: Tobias Brunner (CTO VSHN AG) - *Update on APPUiO Cloud*